 - Informing your audience and showing your business behind the scenes

 - Create content and collaborations with influencers that entertain viewers

 - Educating, giving advice and opening up topics of discussion

 - Demonstrating a product, service or process related to your business

 - Providing social proof for your brand through reviews and testimonials

 - Directly advertising and promoting your brand

 We hope that you’ve been able to find some insight from this guide and are now thinking about creative ways that you could be using video to effectively promote your brand.
 As marketers we often take video content for granted, so it’s been refreshing to take this dive into the core methods, benefits and uses of video marketing!
 And remember, capturing footage on a mobile phone is a great way to build authenticity whilst we have limited resources.

 If you need help creating impactful video content, then get in touch with us today.
-Like most businesses, fatBuzz is currently operating remotely in line with Government guidelines, however we are still able to provide video editing services and creative content generation.

 You can find out more about our videography services here.